Completion of the mixed unit interval graphs hierarchy: Introduction

-The aim of this paper is to complete this hierarchy of classes.
-We consider all subsets of the four types of unit intervals, show that several of them lead to the classic unit interval graphs (where all intervals are closed), recall the previously studied and characterized class determined by open and closed unit intervals, and then show that -- with respect to this parametrization -- there exists exactly one other proper subclass of the class of mixed unit interval graphs.
-We characterize this class by an infinite list of forbidden induced subgraphs, give quadratic-time algorithms to check whether a graph belongs to this class, as well as, in case it does, to produce a corresponding appropriate interval representation.
+The aim of this paper is to complete this hierarchy of classes of graphs representable using a specific subset of intervals of lengths one.
+After recalling the known results about the interval graphs hirerarchy, we show that for some $X$ the class of $\UU^X$-graphs coincide with the class of $\UU^{++}$-graphs and then show that -- with respect to this parametrization -- there exists exactly one more proper subclass of the class of mixed unit interval graphs: the class of $\UU^{\pm, +-}$-graphs.
+We characterize this class by an infinite list of forbidden induced subgraphs and give quadratic-time algorithms that check whether a graph belongs to this class, and in case it does, produce a corresponding appropriate interval representation.